Early Learning System Initiative

 Hallie E. Ford Center for Healthy Children and Families

-The Early Learning System Initiative (ELSI) was developed to increase early access to high-quality, professional learning opportunities and technical assistance for the early education workforce in Oregon.
+The Early Learning System Initiative (ELSI) was developed to increase early access to high-quality, professional learning opportunities and technical assistance for the early learning and care professionals in Oregon.

 We are engaged in three core areas of work